 How to achieve healthy ageing

-Good health not only helps you to enjoy a good quality of life and participate in the community, but also helps to reduce your demands for health and aged care services as you get older.
+Good health not only helps you to enjoy a good quality of life, but also helps to reduce your demands for health and aged care services as you get older.
 For this reason, improving the health of the ageing population is a national priority in Australia.
 And one area of special interest is the adoption of a healthy lifestyle, which helps to prevent disease and functional decline, as well as promote a longer, happier, more active life.

 Studies in this area show that today’s Australians are generally healthier than previous generations, but there’s always room for improvement.
 For example, only 2 in 5 older people reported being sufficiently active during the preceding week.